boddenberg-it/.githooker/README.md

 ![example output of testsuites](https://boddenberg.it/github/githooker/testsuites_log.png)

 The run_tests.sh, which is invoked in both of the above ways provides genereal functions for setup/teardown tasks and invokes all `*_test.sh` scripts by sourcing them.
-Some of these scripts may use other helper or expect scripts, which all start with `_*`.
+Some of these scripts may use additional helper or expect scripts, which all start with `_*`.
 Both expect scripts are only necessary to evaluate output generated by .githooker.
 But they are only invoked when expect is available to ensure functionality tests run regardless of expect.

 ```bash
 .githooker/